Live Radio Listening

-These results relate to live radio listening in New Zealand by people aged 10 years and over, nationwide, for Survey 1, 2019 - the first nationwide GfK radio industry survey for 2019.
+August 2023: These results relate to live radio listening in New Zealand by people aged 10 years and over, nationwide, for the second survey of 2023.

 Definitions: - Cumulative audience is the number of different listeners to a station over a week.